Manikgad: History

 Manikgad was built by the last Mana Naga King - Gahilu.
 The Mana Nagas settled in this area around 9 CE.
 Initially, the fort was named Manikagad after the patron deity of the Mana Nagas - Manikadevi - but later on this was shortened to Manikgad.
 Local legend holds that the fort was built by a Gond king named Mankyal (hence the name Manikgad).
 However, the lintel of the entrance gate has a Naga image carved in relief and not the Gond emblem of a lion and an elephant.
+So this legend is likely not true.

+By the end of the 12th century A.D., the Nagas had become feudatories of Jajalladeva of Ratanpur.
+Huge black cut stones have been employed in the construction of the fort.
+The solid and imposing gateway is of good height.
+Rampart walls run along the enclosing hills, forming a valley with ruins of old buildings and store‑houses.
+A part of the southern rampart wall and its bastion has collapsed, and an iron‑strapped cannon lies in the valley below.
+The fort is overgrown with shrubbery and wild trees, creating a sanctuary for tigers, panthers, deer, boars, and other wildlife.

 Features

 The fort was built of large black stones and was a formidable defense in its time.
 Rampart walls of the fort enclose a valley that has ruins of old buildings and store-houses.
 Outlines of apartments are visible against the rampart walls.
 The southern bastion, along with its supporting wall, collapsed.
 In the valley below lies a cannon that likely was mounted on that bastion.
 Unlike a cast-iron cannon, this cannon is made of several iron straps welded together.
 The gateway of the fort is intact.
 The Queen's palace is situated near a small dam with steps and a few rooms for bathing.
 Two wooden pagodas were constructed by the Forest Department.
 The fort area is filled with shrubs and trees.